How Much Does It Cost to Electrify Your Entire Home?

 Whole-Home Electrification Cost at a Glance

-[VERIFY] Complete home electrification replaces all fossil fuel systems (gas furnace, water heater, stove) with efficient electric alternatives powered by clean energy.
-Bundling projects saves 10-20% compared to individual upgrades.
+Complete home electrification replaces all fossil fuel systems (gas furnace, water heater, stove) with efficient electric alternatives powered by clean energy.
+I always tell people that bundling projects saves 10-20% compared to individual upgrades, which is why package deals make so much sense.

 Essential Electrification Package